-Magellan works with the state of Louisiana, the Wraparound Agencies (WAAs) and the Family Support Organization (FSO).
+Magellan works with the state of Louisiana and the Wraparound Agencies (WAAs).
 Together, we help provide behavioral health care for children and youth.
 We help arrange your care.
 This makes it easier for you to get help for your mental health and/or substance use concerns.